NREL/resstock/docs/source/workflow_inputs.rst

          \- **lighting**: 0.22 / 0.012 * (0.5 + 0.25 * NumberofBedrooms / 3 + 0.25 * ConditionedFloorArea / 1920)

-         If NumberofResidents provided, this value will be adjusted using the :ref:`building_occupancy`.
+         If NumberofResidents provided, this value will be adjusted using the equations from RECS in :ref:`building_occupancy`.

   .. [#] FuelType choices are "natural gas", "fuel oil", "fuel oil 1", "fuel oil 2", "fuel oil 4", "fuel oil 5/6", "diesel", "propane", "kerosene", "coal", "coke", "bituminous coal", "anthracite coal", "wood", or "wood pellets".
   .. [#] If FracSensible not provided, defaults to 0.5 for fireplace and 0.0 for all other types.
   .. [#] The remaining fraction (i.e., 1.0 - FracSensible - FracLatent) must be > 0 and is assumed to be heat gain outside conditioned space and thus lost.
+  .. [#] FracLatent only required if FracSensible is provided.
   .. [#] If FracLatent not provided, defaults to 0.1 for fireplace and 0.0 for all other types.
   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
   .. [#] If MonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.